Codeception/Codeception/docs/02-GettingStarted.md

 php codecept run tests/acceptance/backend
 ```

-Combined with regular expressions, you can filter tests in the same directory.
-This will execute all tests from the backend dir beginning with the word login:
+Using regular expressions, you can even run many different test methods from the same directory or class.
+For example, this will execute all tests from the backend dir beginning with the word login:

 ```bash
 php codecept run tests/acceptance/backend:^login